jamesaoverton/nagomi/index.md

 <div class="half">

+### Great news for people who are interested in Cosmetic acupuncture!

+We have decided introduce a Trial session for our most recent popular service, [Cosmetic (Beauty) Acupuncture](services#acupuncture--herbal-medicine) treatment!

+Trial Session $77 (40min)

+This service is excellent for someone who's interested in seeing how Cosmetic Acupuncture works without having to pay for a full session.
+It includes a consultation and preliminary focused treatment.

+We also do customized [Chinese Herbal medicine](services#acupuncture--herbal-medicine) for a wide variety of concerns and ailments so you can get a targeted treatment just for what you need.
+Try it for general well being or for something specific that you’d like to focus on.

+### Summer promotion!

+Starting July 1st.
+We will have a promotion on our Eyelash extension service!

+15% OFF on our popular service Glamorous lash ($85)

+This promotion ends the end of August.

 ### Price Change Update

 To our valued Nagomi clients: we are making minor changes to some of our menu pricing.
 As of May 1st, the adjustment will take effect to the following services: